Directions: Barrel Sterilizing Kit

 Your barrel should now be ready to use.
 If you are not going to use the barrel for a few days or are storing it for a period of time, it should be kept filled with the Citric Acid/Sodium Bisulfite sanitizing mixture from the previous section.

-Be sure to check out our wine making equipment and wine making supplies!
+Be sure to check out our wine making equipment and wine making ingredients departments!